|Ethiopian Airlines (Ethiopian) is the flag carrier

 Ndola, Niamey, Ouagadougou, Pointe-Noire, Seychelles and Zanzibar.

-Rio de Janeiro, São Paulo, Toronto, and Washington.
-[Coming soon:
+Stockholm, Rio de Janeiro, São Paulo, Toronto, Vienna and

 East & Asia (21):